 We all know the winters in Northern New Jersey are rough.
 To prepare, we dig out our shovels, salt for the ice that’ll soon coat our sidewalks, fill our oil or propane tanks..
 The list goes on and on for the things we do to prepare.
 Thanksgiving and Christmas are also around the corner allowing our minds to be thinking of presents our loved ones would need.
+You need to learn how to prepare your hot tub for the winter.

 The last thing on your mind is talking care of your hot tub.